linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 - Drag and drop an icon between two icons, the icon will be displayed between the two;
 - Drag and drop icon to a program is to open the file by that program;
 - Drag and drop icon to Trash is to move the file to Trash;
-- Drag and drap icon to folder is to move file to folder;
+- Drag and drop icon to folder is to move file to folder.

 ## Dock|../common/dock.svg|
 Dock is usually displayed at the bottom of the desktop to help you fix frequently used applications, it is mainly made of Launcher, application icons, tray, shutdown button and system datetime, etc.